Not Expired ≠ Authorized

 - Not expired ≠ safe

-Signals remain facts even when you wish they were enforcement.
+Signals remain facts even when your application is tempted to treat them as enforcement.

-- Clock skew causes “not expired” to read incorrectly
+- Clock skew causes temporal validity to be evaluated incorrectly

-- Stale reads cause “not expired” to persist after expiry
+- Stale reads cause “not expired” to persist after intended expiry

 - Developers treat “not expired” as an allow-list